nwillc/poink/README.md

 ![Poink!](poink.png)
 # POI iN Kotlin

-A Kotlin DSL to generate XLSX files via Apache POI.
+A Kotlin DSL to read/write XLSX files via Apache POI.

-Really almost nothing here, the DSL is a facade for Apache POI, providing for this sort of use:
+Really almost nothing here, the DSL is a facade for Apache POI, providing for this sort of use.

+## Generating

 ```kotlin
         workbook {